- Headaches are common in people with cancer, but not all headaches feel the same or have the same cause.

 - Stress, fatigue, anxiety, and insomnia (difficulty sleeping) may also cause an increase in headaches

 Your doctor will determine the type and cause of a headache based on your symptoms, medical history, and a physical examination.
 A complete description of your symptoms can help your doctor make an accurate diagnosis.
 Keeping a headache diary to track your symptoms can be helpful.
-Your doctor may also order tests such as blood tests, a computerized tomography (CT) scan (a three-dimensional picture of the inside of the body), or magnetic resonance imaging (MRI) of the brain (an MRI uses radio waves and magnetic fields to produce detailed images of the body), or other tests based on the pattern and associated symptoms.
+Your doctor may also order tests such as blood tests, a computerized tomography (CT) scan, or magnetic resonance imaging (MRI) of the brain, or other tests based on the pattern and associated symptoms.
+A CT scan makes a three-dimensional picture of the inside of the body and an MRI uses magnetic fields to produce detailed images of the body.

 Treatment and management